INSIDE MUSIC

 As we learned last time, the 9th of a chord is the same tone as a 2nd.
 That is, the 9th of a C chord is D, a maj 9th (or maj.
 2nd) up from the root, C. The 11th is the same as a 4th, and the 13th is the same as the 6th.
 To get the lower “version” of an extension, just subtract 7: 9 - 7 = 2, 11 - 7 = 4, 13 - 7 = 6.

 What about an F in a C chord, is it an 11 or a sus4?
 Again, it depends on the rest of the chord.
-The sus4 tone takes the place of the 3rd: Csus4 is C, F, and G. But the 11th doesn’t, which means there’s still a 3rd.
-If it’s a maj 3rd, the 11th sounds very dissonant against it, so avoid 11’s in maj. and dom. chords (except sharp-11’s -- see below).
-But 11’s sound great in minor chords because they don’t clash with the 3rd.
-Minor 11th chords also have 9th’s and 7th’s, so think of Cmin11 as a Cmin9 with an 11 added: C, E-flat, G, B-flat, D, and F.
+The sus4 tone takes the place of the 3rd: Csus4 is C, F, and G. But the 11th doesn't, which means there's still a 3rd.
+If it's a maj 3rd, the 11th sounds very dissonant against it, so we generally avoid 11's in maj. and dom. chords (except sharp-11's — see below).
+But 11's sound great in minor chords because they don't clash with the 3rd.
+Minor 11th chords also have 9th's and 7th's, so think of Cmin11 as a Cmin9 with an 11 added: C, E-flat, G, B-flat, D, and F.

 The 13th is used in dom7 chords (the same tone in maj. and min. chords is called a 6th, usually replacing the 7th).
-13th chords have 9th’s and 7th’s, but no 11th’s (because of the clash between 11th’s and maj.
-3rd’s -- see above).
+13th chords have 9th's and 7th's, but no 11th's (because of the clash between 11th's and maj.
+3rd's — see above).
 C13 is C, E, G, B-flat, D, and A (no F).

 The tones in extended chords can be arranged in whatever order you choose, but certain voicings are more common.
 One of the extensions is often voiced on top to make it ring out more clearly, but they can also add richness and density voiced lower down.

-Chords often have altered tones such as “flat-9,” “sharp-9” (AKA “+9”), “flat-13,” etc. Usually they’re used in dom7 chords: C7(flat 9), C13(flat 9), etc. “Flat-9” means the 9th of the chord has been lowered one half-step: C7(flat 9) has a D-flat instead of a D. “Sharp-9” raises the 9th a half-step: C7(sharp 9) is C, E, G, B-flat, and D-sharp.
-“Flat-13” lowers the 13th a half-step: C7(flat13) is C, E, G, B-flat, D, and A-flat.
+Chords often have altered tones such as "flat-9," "sharp-9 (AKA "+9"), "flat-13," etc. Usually they're used in dom7 chords: C7(flat 9), C13(flat 9), etc. "Flat-9" means the 9th of the chord has been lowered one half-step: C7(flat 9) has a D-flat instead of a D. "Sharp-9" raises the 9th a half-step: C7(sharp 9) is C, E, G, B-flat, and D-sharp.
+"Flat-13" lowers the 13th a half-step: C7(flat13) is C, E, G, B-flat, D, and A-flat.
 Alterations can be combined, e.g. C7(flat9, flat13) is: C, E, G, B-flat, D-flat, and A-flat.
-C+7(sharp9) is C, E, G-sharp (indicated by “+”), B-flat, and D-sharp.
+C+7(sharp9) is C, E, G-sharp (indicated by "+"), B-flat, and D-sharp.

 Common alterations on Maj7 chords are sharp-11 and flat-5.
-In CMaj7, the flat-5 is G-flat and the sharp-11 is F-sharp.
-Aren’t they the same tone?
-Yes, but remember, the 11th (and sharp-11th) implies the 9th.
-Not only that, a sharp-11 chord also has a regular 5th.
-But a flat-5 chord has a lowered 5th, and no 9th (unless the chord symbol has a 9).
-CMaj7(flat-5) is C, E, G-flat, and B. But C Maj 7(sharp-11) is C, E, G, B, D, and F-sharp.
-Unlike regular 11’s, sharp-11’s don’t clash with the maj 3rd.
-Sharp-11’s and flat-5’s also sound great on dom7 chords.
+In Maj7 chords, the flat-5 is actually spelled as a sharp-11; for example, in CMaj7(flat-5), the flat-5 is actually spelled as an F-sharp — one of the quirky inconsistencies of chord notation as it's evolved over the years.
+In CMaj7(#11), the sharp-11 is also F-sharp.
+So, why the distinction?
+In a Maj7(flat-5) chord, the sharp-11 takes the place of the fifth; in a sharp-11 chord, the fifth may still be present.
+Also, remember, the 11th (and sharp-11th) implies the 9th.
+But a flat-5 chord has no 9th (unless the chord symbol has a 9).
+CMaj7(flat-5) is C, E, F-sharp, and B. But C Maj 7(sharp-11) is C, E, G, B, D, and F-sharp.
+Unlike regular 11's, sharp-11's don't clash with the maj 3rd.
+Sharp-11's and flat-5's also sound great on dom7 chords.
 C7(sharp-11) is C, E, G, B-flat, D, and F-sharp.
-C7(flat-5) is C, E, G-flat, and B-flat.
+C7(flat-5) is C, E, F-sharp, and B-flat.

 Sometimes a minor chord will have a maj 7th instead of a min 7th.
 For example, Cmin(maj7) chord is C, E-flat, G, and B-natural (rather than B-flat).
 It’s a lovely, haunting sound.

-© Copyright 2000 by Richard Middleton.
+Copyright 2000 by Richard Middleton.

 All rights reserved.

-Inside Music page | Resources page
+» Inside Music page